CHEM 120A

 When to take?
 Anytime after Math 54.
 Sophomore Fall is great

 "Whats next" Courses?
-Nothing
+N/A

-Usefulness for research / internships: Not unless you are interested in computational work
+Usefulness for research / internships: Not unless you are interested in computational work.